 The problem with this argument, however, is that just because something was created in an older context, it doesn’t mean that it can’t still cause harm today.
-If we realize as speech or thought habit with historic roots is problematic, we have the power to revise it in our modern day if it will lead to a more respectful and loving world.
+If we realize that speech or thought habits with historic roots are problematic, we have the power to revise it in our modern day if it will lead to a more respectful and loving world.

 To be clear, I am NOT advocating for literally revising historic texts.
 Rather, I’m explaining that it is vital to openly discuss the modern impacts of these metaphors, and to consider revising our current-day use of them in NEW speech and writing.
 But how?
 Read on…

 So What’s The Solution?

 It can be frustrating when a term which we are used to using is suddenly problematized, and we are challenged to alter it.
 Never fear, however — there are many solutions!
 Here are several ideas.